Kung Pao Chicken | 宫保雞丁

 Please visit my "How To Make Chili Oil" page for the recipe.

-In a bowl, combine all the ingredients together until fully mixed.
+In a bowl, mix all sauce ingredients until fully combined.

 Set aside.